All About Yellow-Bellied Slider Turtle Poop

 White Poop

-Thankfully, white poop is entirely harmless and usually happens due to urates, a high amount of salts, and the ion from uric acid.
+Thankfully, white poop is entirely harmless and usually happens due to urates, high salts, and the ion from uric acid.
 Like most reptiles, yellow-bellied slider turtles will excrete dry, somewhat hard acid urates, which have crystallized before leaving the cloaca.
 These “crystals” make your turtle’s poop hard and white.

 Where Do They Poop From?

 Yellow-bellied turtles poop from their cloaca.
-The cloaca is an orifice used for urination, reproduction (laying eggs), and excretion.
+The cloaca is an orifice for urination, reproduction (laying eggs), and excretion.
 For this reason, a turtle’s poop can sometimes be mistaken for diarrhea when it’s just urine.

 Do They Poop When They Are Scared?